 - Asset Tracking – This solution offers geo-fencing and landmarking, provides arrival and departure alerts, stores data for at least six months on top of all the functionality provided with fleet tracking.
 The trackers can be battery or hard-wired to the engine for power, have built-in antennas for superior monitoring resolution, and are more durable, being either water-proof or water-resistant, depending on your use-case.

 - Portable GPS Tracking Solutions – With these devices, you can track assets smaller than a vehicle.
 As small and inconspicuous as a key, these battery-operated devices provide sophisticated monitoring and mapping capabilities of assets like loads, trailers, and individual deliveries, providing all the functionality of their larger brethren.
 They offer low battery alerts, have built-in antennas, and are water-resistant.

 Final Thoughts on GPS Tracking

-Despite having its origins in the Cold War, the GPS constellation network is much more than a military tool used to pinpoint submarines, planes, and missiles.
+Despite having its origins in the Cold War, the constellation network is much more than a military tool used to pinpoint submarines, planes, and missiles.
 This multi-use, radio-navigation system operated by the USAF benefits people the world over on a daily basis.
-GPS tracking solutions improve on this functionality by providing actionable data and business intelligence that can be utilized for business optimization purposes, asset tracking, or monitoring the driving habits of your teen driver.
-Regardless of the use-case, the GPS system is an essential and underappreciated network that provides safety, security, and business solutions to people across the globe.
+Monitoring solutions improve on this functionality by providing actionable data and business intelligence that can be utilized for business optimization purposes, asset tracking, or monitoring the driving habits of your teen driver.
+Regardless of the use-case, the global location system is an essential and underappreciated network that provides safety, security, and business solutions to people across the globe.

 Categorised in: GPS Tracking Service